Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 The great LIFETIME warranty attached to products bearing Cabela’s name helped to fuel this growth.

-You can divide the subject of the rifle scope warranty for the Cabela’s brand into two parts, which we prefer to refer to as:
+You can divide the subject of the rifle scope warranty for the Cabela’s brand into two parts, which are referred to as:

 Except for the few limited edition models of the Pine Ridge scope series with an illuminated reticle, all rifle scopes bearing Cabela’s trademark came with a lifetime warranty.